superkkt/cherry/README.md

  ```# docker run -d -p 6633:6633 cherryd```

+* That's it!
+Cherry will be started in L2 switch mode.

 ### Installing from source

 * Install Go language if you don't have it on your system by following instruction: http://golang.org/doc/install